Aadhaar Enrollment: What Mandatory Documents You Need

 What Happens at an Aadhaar Enrollment Centre

 Once you arrive at an Aadhaar enrollment centre, you will fill out an enrollment form.
 Then, the staff will help you verify your documents.
-After this, your biometrics will be captured – this involves taking your fingerprints, a scan of your eyes (iris), and a photograph of you.
+After this, your biometrics will be captured – this involves taking your fingerprints, iris scans, and a photograph of you.
 All this information is carefully recorded.
 Finally, you will receive an acknowledgement slip with an Enrollment ID.
 Keep this slip safe!

 How Your Information Is Checked

 After you submit your details and documents, your information is sent to the central Aadhaar system for verification.
-Experts carefully check everything to make sure it’s correct and unique.
-This process helps to prevent duplicate Aadhaar numbers and ensures the integrity of the system.
+Experts carefully check everything to ensure its accuracy and uniqueness.
+This process helps prevent duplicate Aadhaar numbers and ensures the integrity of the system.

 Getting Your Aadhaar After Successful Enrollment